-- Sherman Partners, Inc., owned by Rodney S. Bond, former chief financial officer of our company, was paid consulting fees of \$103,200. - Strategic Management Inc., in which T. Gary Trimm, current director of our company, is a principal, was paid consulting fees of \$69,810 and will be paid an additional \$750,000 if the sale of our video conferencing

-- Matthews Consulting, owned by Gordon H. Matthews, current director of our company, was paid consulting fees of \$101,208. - James H. Wells was paid consulting fees of \$12,125. - Richard N. Snyder was paid consulting fees of \$81,333 prior to his employment as the chief executive officer and president of our company.
+- Sherman Partners, owned by Rodney S. Bond, former officer of our company, was paid consulting fees of \$103,200. - Strategic Management Inc., in which T. Gary Trimm, current director of our company, is a principal, was paid consulting fees of \$69,810 and will be paid an additional \$750,000 if the sale of our video conferencing systems product division is completed. - Matthews Consulting, owned by Gordon H. Matthews, current director of our company, was paid consulting fees of \$101,208. - James H. Wells was paid consulting fees of \$12,125. - Richard N. Snyder was paid consulting fees of \$81,332.99 prior to his employment as the chief executive officer and president of our company.